McNubn/project2020/README.md

 These scatter plots were created with matplotlib, the documentation for which can be [found here](https://matplotlib.org/3.2.1/api/_as_gen/matplotlib.pyplot.scatter.html).

 ### Pair Plot
-A pair plot is actually a series of plots on one figure, whereby each variable is plotted against each other on scatter plots, alongside histrograms of the individual variables.
+A pair plot is actually a series of plots on one figure, whereby each variable is plotted against each other on scatter plots, alongside histograms of the individual variables.

 Although the pair plot effectively does the work of all of my histograms and scatter plots in one figure, I left them my pre-existing code in the program so as to show that I wasn't fully reliant on Seaborn's pairplot for this analysis.
 The documentation for Seaborn's pairplot can be [found here](https://seaborn.pydata.org/generated/seaborn.pairplot.html)

 ### Box Plot
 A box plot allows us to see how measurements across various categories compare.
 The plot itself consists of a box with two "whiskers" either side of it.
 The limit of the top whisker shows the maximum measurement, while the limit of the bottom whisker shows the minimum measurement.
 Meanwhile the top edge of the box shows the upper quartile, the bottom edge shows the lower quartile, and the line intersecting the box shows the median.
-This means that in one simple illustration we can see the maximum, minimum, and the three quartile measurements inbetween.
+This means that in one simple illustration we can see the maximum, minimum, and the three quartile measurements in between.
 Any outliers or suspected erroneous measurements will appear as diamonds, beyond the end of either whisker.

 For this data set I plotted each iris type against each of the four variables - Sepal Length, Sepal Width, Petal Length and Petal Width.